France beats England 19-12 to reach RWC semifinals

 Send to a friend

-Two penalties by Dimitri Yachvili and a second-half dropped goal by Francois Trinh-Duc also contributed to the French fans singing "we're all going to heaven'' among the crowd of 49,105 at Eden Park.
+Two penalties by Dimitri Yachvili and a dropped goal by Francois Trinh-Duc helped seal the quarterfinal for France in front of a crowd of 49,105.

 England scored second-half tries through fullback Ben Foden and winger Mark Cueto but was never in the match, with only center Manu Tuilagi emerging with any credit.